Pittsburgh, like many medium-sized cities in the United States, stands at a pivotal moment.

 The p4 Opportunity

-In its first year, p4 has become the umbrella initiative for new and existing social and economic improvement projects emphasizing innovation and inclusion.
-Among these efforts are the Fourth Economy’s Pittsburgh 2025 Initiative; Pittsburgh Downtown Partnership’s Envision Downtown; the Green Building Alliance’s Inspire Speakers Series; Neighborhood Allies/Policy Link’s Equitable Development, Pittsburgh; the Brookings Institution’s Focus Cities; and the p4 Performance Measures for Sustainable Development.
+In its two years, p4 has become the umbrella initiative for new and existing social and economic improvement projects emphasizing innovation and inclusion.
+Among these efforts are the Fourth Economy’s Pittsburgh 2025 Initiative; Pittsburgh Downtown Partnership’s Envision Downtown; the Green Building Alliance’s Inspire Speakers Series; Neighborhood Allies/Policy Link’s ”All in Pittsburgh;” the Brookings Institution’s Innovation District; and the p4 Performance Measures for Sustainable Development.
 Together, these and similar initiatives are intended to help achieve the p4 vision of Pittsburgh becoming a global leader in implementing sustainable development best practices that holistically integrate socially just, culturally dynamic, and ecologically regenerative systems while promoting innovation and creating strong communities.

 There is a reason why 'People' is the first element that makes up p4.
 Pittsburgh has experienced two prior rebirths that focused on new buildings, roads and bridges – this new movement in the City is the people's renaissance.
 By design, we have created these neighborhoods entangled with pollution.
 By design, we can solve that.